broadinstitute/terraform-shared/terraform-modules/github-runner/README.md

 - Vault preinstalled and authenticated (via the given role/secret ID paths)
 - GCP utilities preinstalled and authenticated (for `service-account` with `service-account-scopes`)
 - Docker (and kubectl) preinstalled and `gcloud` set as a credential helper
-  - Docker runs in [rootless mode](https://docs.docker.com/engine/security/rootless/) to simplify permissions and enhance security -- "root" in containers maps to the normal user that runs actions
+  - Docker runs in [rootless mode](https://docs.docker.com/engine/security/rootless/) to simplify permissions and enhance security -- the root user inside containers maps to the normal user that runs actions on the host
 - Automatic registration with the target GitHub repo on startup (and de-registration on shutdown)
 - Automatic restarts every night at 3 AM to update everything to latest version (Docker, Vault, kubectl, OS via `apt-get update`, GitHub Action Runner software)